 R‑Studio uses a unique IntelligentScan technology when it tries to recover the data on the area being scanned.

-While scanning the selected area, R‑Studio reads data directly from the disk, analyzes them, and tries to determine a record to which the data belong.
+While scanning the selected area, R‑Studio reads data directly from the drive, analyzes them, and tries to determine a record to which the data belong.
 The following record types are possible:

 • MBR /GPT records